Nawaf Boushal

-Nawaf Mashari Abdulrahman Boushal (born 16 September 1999) is a Saudi Arabian professional footballer who plays as a right back for Saudi Professional League side Al-Nassr.
+Nawaf Mashari Abdulrahman Boushal (born 16 September 1999) is a Saudi Arabian professional footballer who plays as a right-back for Saudi Pro League club Al-Nassr and the Saudi Arabia national team.

 Career

 Boushal started his career at hometown club Al-Fateh.
-On 31 August 2019, Boushal signed his first professional contract with the club.
+On 31 August 2019, he signed his first professional contract with the club.
 He made his debut on 22 November 2019 in the league match against Abha.
 On 2 March 2022, Boushal renewed his contract with Al-Fateh.
 On 20 January 2023, Boushal joined Al-Nassr on a four-and-a-half-year deal.